zhangyihome/code-push-cli/cli/README.md

 ### Description parameter

 This provides an optional "change log" for the deployment.
-The value is simply roundtripped to the client so that when the update is detected, your app can choose to display it to the end-user (e.g. via a "What's new?" dialog).
+The value is simply round tripped to the client so that when the update is detected, your app can choose to display it to the end-user (e.g. via a "What's new?" dialog).
 This string accepts control characters such as `\n` and `\t` so that you can include whitespace formatting within your descriptions for improved readability.

 *NOTE: This parameter can be set using either "--description" or "-desc"*

 ### Mandatory parameter

 This specifies whether the update should be considered mandatory or not (e.g. it includes a critical security fix).
-This attribute is simply roundtripped to the client, who can then decide if and how they would like to enforce it.
+This attribute is simply round tripped to the client, who can then decide if and how they would like to enforce it.

-*NOTE: This parameter is simply a "flag", and therefore, it's absence indicates that the release is optional, and it's presence indicates that it's mandatory.
+*NOTE: This parameter is simply a "flag", and therefore, its absence indicates that the release is optional, and it's presence indicates that it's mandatory.
 You can provide a value to it (e.g. `--mandatory true`), however, simply specifying `--mandatory` is sufficient for marking a release as mandatory.*

-The mandatory attribute is unique because the server will dynamically modify it as neccessary in order to ensure that the semantics of your releases are maintained for your end-users.
+The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of your releases are maintained for your end-users.
 For example, imagine that you released the following three updates to your app:

 | Release | Mandatory? |
 |---------|------------|